ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after service impact analysis.
+As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after the service impact analysis.

 ## Incident Diagnosis

-After a network incident is reported to the network incident management client, the incident management client MAY diagnose the incident to determine the root cause.
+After a network incident is reported to the network incident client, the incident client MAY diagnose the incident to determine the root cause.
 Some diagnosis operations may affect the running network services.
-The client can choose not to perform that diagnosis operation after determining the impact is not trivial.
-The network incident management server can also perform self-diagnosis.
+The incident client can choose not to perform that diagnosis operation after determining the impact is not trivial.
+The incident server can also perform self-diagnosis.
 However, the self-diagnosis MUST not affect the running network services.
 Possible diagnosis methods include link reachability detection, link quality detection, alarm/log analysis, and short-term fine-grained monitoring of network quality metrics, etc.

 ## Incident Resolution

-After the root cause is diagnosed, the client MAY resolve the network incident.
-The client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
+After the root cause is diagnosed, the incident client MAY resolve the network incident.
+The incident client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
-Generally, the client would attempt to directly resolve the root cause.
+Generally, the incident client would attempt to directly resolve the root cause.
 If the root cause cannot be resolved, an alternative solution SHOULD be required.
 For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.

-Incident server will monitor the status of the network incident, if the faults are fixed, the server will update the status of network incident to 'cleared', and report the updated network incident to the client.
+Incident server will monitor the status of the network incident, if the faults are fixed, the incident server will update the status of network incident to 'cleared', and report the updated network incident to the client.

 Network incident resolution may affect the running network services.
 The